 A simply way to initiate the generation of the report via the HTTP interface is with the following command: curl -u admin:admin 'http://localhost:4502/apps/readiness-analyzer/analysis/result.json?max-age=0&respond-async=true' .

 Once a request has been made, the client need not remain active for the report to be generated.
-The report generation could be initiated with one client using an HTTP GET request and, once the report has been generated, viewed from the cache in another client or the CSV tool in the user interface within AEM.
+The report generation could be initiated with one client using an HTTP GET request and, once the report has been generated, viewed from the cache with another client or with the CRA tool in the AEM user interface.

 The following response values are possible:

-- 200 OK : The response contains findings from the Pattern Detector which were generated within the freshness lifetime of the cache.
+- 200 OK : Indicates that the response contains findings from the Pattern Detector which were generated within the freshness lifetime of the cache.

 - 400 Bad Request : Indicates that there was an error with the request.
-A message in Problem Details format (see RFC 7807 ) for more details.
+A message in Problem Details format (see RFC 7807 ) provides more details.

-- 401 Unauthorized : The request was not authorized.
+- 401 Unauthorized : Indicates that the request was not authorized.

 - 500 Internal Server Error : Indicates that an internal server error occurred.
 A message in Problem Details format provides more details.